scythianfuego/nme-android-dynamicsound/README.md

 **Implementation of generative audio for haxe+NME3+android**

+Current version: 0.1.0

 This native extension for haxe NME implements generative audio for android target by wrapping AudioTrack API.

 **Curent limitations and issues**

-- now unusable (I mean it)
-- clicks and underruns a lot (should be the ways to repair)
-- crashes on thread recreating (bug)
 - only one DynamicSound object at a time
-  (and this could be an insuperable hindrance, AudioTrack API is rather slow)
+  (don't sure if an issue, AudioTrack API is rather slow)
+- listener is called from separate thread, writing a thread safe code could be tricky
 - android only ;)
-  because we really should work out the unified generative sound api, and I suppose flash is not a best model
+  flash is rather an inconsistent model for unified generative sound api
+- example application doesn't implement fade out to zero volume on note release, so it has clicks and sounds unconvincing.

 **Usage**